aSetback/GoodBot/README.md

 ## Raid Sign-up Commands
 ```

++lineup
+  The bot will DM you a link to the page for managing your raid lineup.

 +confirmation
-  Toggle 'confirmation mode' for a raid
+  Toggle 'confirmation mode' for a raid.

 +confirm Player
   Confirms player for the raid (Confirmation mode must be enabled!)

++lock
+  Locks a raid, preventing all further signups & reserves.

++unlock
+  Unlocks a raid, allowing additional signups & reserves.

 +exportsheet
   Attempt to export your spreadsheet to Google Sheets  (Will only work if this has been set up, and bot has permissions)
   This will ping only confirmed players if confirmation mode is enabled.

-+pingraid
-  Send a notification to all players signed up for the current raid

-+ping confirmed
-  Send a notification to confirmed players for the current raid

 +raid RaidName Mar-21 (title?) (faction?)
   Create a new raid channel under the raid category called mar-21-RaidName